idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Diagnosing-Errors.md

 ### Unable to launch jobs in SLURM

 If the status of your job is `(launch failed requeued held)`, please file a ticket with support@ilifu.ac.za.

+### Memory error

+If you see the phrase `MemoryError` in the `stderr` logs (this can be located by `grep -i MemoryError logs/*.err`) this is typically indicative that CASA did not have enough memory to complete the task.
+This often happens while running `flagdata` and does not always halt execution of the pipeline.
+Reduce the number of tasks per node in the config file before re-launching the pipeline, as that will allocate more memory per task.